$SO(5)$ Landau Models and Nested Nambu Matrix Geometry: Acknowledgements

-I would like to thank Goro Ishiki for useful discussions and inviting me to Tsukuba University for a seminar.
+I am glad to thank Goro Ishiki for fruitful discussions and inviting me to Tsukuba University for a seminar.
+I would like to express my sincere gratitude to late Shou-Cheng Zhang who originally stimulated my interest on this subject.
 This work was supported by JSPS KAKENHI Grant Number~16K05334 and 16K05138.